cross-rs/cross/README.md

 # Start the Docker daemon, if it's not already running
 $ sudo systemctl start docker

-# (ONCE PER CARGO PROJECT)
-# `cross` can't generate .lock files itself (see caveats section)
-# if compiling a library, we'll have to use Cargo to generate the lock file
-$ cargo generate-lockfile

 # MAGIC!
 This Just Works
 $ cross build --target aarch64-unknown-linux-gnu